Logan Eco Forum

 - engaging the community especially young people through nature pursuits, environmental restoration and/or outdoor schools is essential;

-- conservation actions should include river revegetation, litter management, wildlife friendly initiatives, pest management and supporting resident stewardship,
+- conservation actions should include river revegetation, litter management, wildlife friendly initiatives, pest management and supporting resident stewardship, and;

 - balancing development with environmental outcomes needs to be a focus and include community education, green space connectivity, transportation/walkability solutions, social media marketing, promotion of recreational green spaces and developing community pride.